Dyalog/link/help/Link.CaseCode.md

 If case codes is on (default is off), each file name will have a case code (see below).

-If you set up a *BeforeWrite* hook when creating a Link, Link will prompt your hook for a file name whenever a new source file needs to be created.
+If you set up a `getFilename` hook when [creating a Link](Link.Create.md), Link will prompt your hook for a file name whenever a new source file needs to be created.
 If case coding is also enabled, the file name should be correctly case coded.
 The *CaseCode* function is provided to add case coding to any file name.

 ### What is a "case code"?